J4NN0/wordlist-generator/README.md

        git clone https://github.com/J4NN0/wordlist-generator.git
        cd wordlist-generator

-2. Compile files
+2. Compile the files

        make

+3. Run the program

+       ./wordlist

-3. Choose the method you prefer and create your wordlist
+4. Choose the method you prefer and create your wordlist

    The wordlist will containt strings with length from 1 character to the max size (decided by you).
 Keep in mind that the more will be the size of string the more time the toll will take to generate the wordlist.